ralismark/ralismark.github.io/site/posts/96-cores.md

 ---
 layout: post
 title: Contention On 96 Cores
+excerpt: An interesting issue with std::locale and massive parallelism
+date: 2021-11-14
 tags: c-cpp
-excerpt: An interesting issue with std::locale and massive parallelism
 ---

 I recently investigated an interesting issue at work:

-> Running \[one build variant of a program] takes approx 5 seconds on a 96 core machine.
-Running \[this other build variant] takes 30 seconds.
-CPU usage is 100% for 96 core, so it is definitely running stuff efficiently - seems there is a huge amount of overhead here.
+> Running one build variant of a program takes approx 5 seconds on a 96 core machine.
+> Running this other build variant takes 30 seconds.
+> CPU usage is 100% for 96 core, so it is definitely running stuff efficiently - seems there is a huge amount of overhead here.

 The program is architectured in a way such that it should scale up to more threads very well -- essentially generating a large number of independent tasks, then running them in parallel and gathering the results.
 So a 6x slowdown is not something that's expected.

 After some investigation with [`perf`][perf] and [`hotspot`][hotspot], it turns out that most of that time is within the [`std::basic_ostringstream` constructor][basic_oss], and within that almost entire in the [`std::locale` constructor][locale].

 Turns out we had a very hot loop that was constructing a `std::stringstream` every iteration, and this was being run by every single core.
 Moreover, this code was compiled out in the first build variant which meant it didn't have that performance issue.
 Editing this loop to not use `std::stringstream` fixed the issue, and that's more or less where the original story ended.

 But, what's the actual cause behind this slowness?